stackforge/fuel-docs/userdocs/fuel-user-guide/configure-environment/settings.rst

           Brute force protection
            Grants access from all networks (except the provided ones), but Fuel checks the networks against the brute force attack.

+          The :guilabel:`Security Groups` configuration includes:

+          Open vSwitch Firewall Driver
+           Select the Open vSwitch Firewall Driver if you use OVS Bridges for networking.
+          IPtables-based Firewall Driver
+           Select the IPtables-based Firewall Driver if you use Linux Bridges for networking.
+Do not select this option if you have DPDK enabled as this results in not having a firewall at all.
       * - **Compute settings**
         - Hypervisor
            Enables you to modify the previously selected option.